lonelyandrew/Effective-Python-Notes/chapter1.md

 + Imports should be in sections in the following order: standard library modules, third-party modules, your own modules.
 Each subsection should have imports in alphabetical order.

 P.S.
-+ If you have not got a detailed Python style guide, a recommandation is [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
++ If you have not got a detailed Python style guide, a recommendation is [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-+ A better way to check the code style is to install a linter in your editor (also mentioned in the Google Python Style Guide), such as `Pylint` and `flake8`.
++ A better way to check the code style is to install a lint tool in your editor (also mentioned in the Google Python Style Guide), such as `Pylint` and `flake8`.

+### Item 3: Know the Differences Between `bytes`, `str`, and `unicode`

+In Python 3, there are two types that represent sequences of characters: `bytes` and `str`.
+Instances of `bytes` contains raw 8-bit values.
+Instances of `str` contain Unicode characters.

+In Python 2, there are two types that represent sequences of characters: `str` and `unicode`.
+Instances of `str` contains raw 8-bit values.
+Instances of `unicode` contain Unicode characters.

+`str` instances in Python 3 and `unicode` instances in Python 2 do not have an associated binary encoding.
+To convert Unicode character to binary data, you must use the `encode` method.
+To convert binary data to Unicode characters, you must use the `decode` method.

+The core of your program should use Unicode character types (`str` in Python 3, `unicode` in Python 2) and should not assume anything about character encodings.

+In Python 3, operations involving file handles defaults to UTF-8 encoding.
+In Python 2, file operations default to binary encoding.